-- Believing as an educator that being a teacher is providing a beneficial and critical role in the growth of students.
+- Believing as an educator that being a teacher provides a beneficial and critical role in the growth of students.

-- Determining your career choice based on what you think is an important way to spend your future.
+- Determining your career choice based on what you think is a meaningful way to spend your future.

-Taylor (2018) reported that, “Machiavellianism is a personality trait involving a cold, calculating view toward others, and the use of manipulativeness and deceit to achieve one’s goals.
-Machiavellians have limited empathy for others, both on a cognitive and emotional level, and appear to have a reduced theory of mind.
+Taylor (2018) reported that “Machiavellianism is a personality trait involving a cold, calculating view toward others, and the use of manipulativeness and deceit to achieve one’s goals.
+Machiavellians have limited empathy for others on a cognitive and emotional level and appear to have a reduced theory of mind.
 Machiavellians are more inhibited and withdrawn than psychopaths and narcissists, which fits with their profile as being cunning individuals who strategically plot against others in order to get ahead in life and achieve their goals” (para.
 9).

-Taylor’s analysis is a fair assessment of traits within some strategic thinking introverts.
+Taylor’s analysis is a fair assessment of traits of some strategic thinking introverts.